UCART22 for Acute Lymphoblastic Leukemia

 The trial information does not specify if you need to stop taking your current medications.
 However, you cannot have had prior cellular or gene therapy within 60 days before joining the trial.

-What makes the treatment UCART22 unique for acute lymphoblastic leukemia?
+What evidence suggests that UCART22 might be an effective treatment for acute lymphoblastic leukemia?

 Nitin Jain, MD